lupyuen/lupyuen.github.io/src/ci3.md

 ## Handle Only Simple PRs

-We handle only Simple PRs: One Arch Label + One Board Label + One Size Label, like "Arch: risc-v, Board: risc-v, Size: XS".
+We handle only __Simple PRs__: One Arch Label + One Board Label + One Size Label, like "Arch: risc-v, Board: risc-v, Size: XS".
 If it's not a Simple PR: We build everything.

 [arch.yml](https://github.com/apache/nuttx/blob/master/.github/workflows/arch.yml#L127-L169)